The Buyer’s Guide to

 Each tool has its own limits on how much data can be pulled into a document, whether via merge fields, SOQL queries, or report integrations.
 For complex documents (e.g., proposals with many line items or multi-object relationships), understanding these limits is critical to avoid runtime errors or truncated outputs.

 Customers should understand a solution’s row limits, cross-object support, and whether the tool uses native Salesforce queries or proprietary APIs.
-Customers should also consider the time constraints and technical expertise of their administrators as writing hard SOQL queries can be a challenging learning curve and incur time consuming maintenance versus an easy to use click-through user interface out of box.
+Customers should also consider the time constraints and technical expertise of their administrators as writing hard SOQL queries can be a challenging learning curve and incur time consuming maintenance versus an easy to use click-through user interface out-of-the-box.

 There are a number of potentially business-critical features that are offered by Document Generation solutions to varying degrees of effectiveness and at various price adjusted levels.
 Batch Merging, Flow Components, Experience Cloud Availability and the ever-emerging AI features are some of the most common tools promoted by Document Generation solutions and requested by potential buyers.
 If these are necessary for your organization’s ‘Doc Gen’ solution, then clarifying how each of these works and what additional cost they incur is an essential part of the product buying process.
 Most ideal would be a solution that has the feature(s) that are must-haves and provides them with no extra cost, least ideal would be a solution that doesn’t offer them at all.
 Many solutions fall in between these two extremes.
 We will outline which of these features each of the reviewed products provides and how if they come out of the box or how they handle pricing and support surrounding them.
 As we set our foundation and allow you to build your business’s use case, we will define each of these four primary features below for reference as you peruse each of the solution overviews that follow.